egbakou/domainverifier-dotnet/README.md

 The `DomainVerifier` project is a .NET Standard 2.1 project, making it compatible with .NET Core 3.0 to .NET 8.
 It provides core functionalities for generating domain verification codes and verifying domain ownership.

-The `DomainVerifier.Extensions` project extends the functionality of `DomainChecker` to support .NET 6, 7, and 8 with dependency injection.
+The `DomainVerifier.Extensions` provides integration with [Microsoft Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) and is compatible with .NET 6, 7, and 8.

-## DomainVerifier (The core library)
+## DomainVerifier (the core library)

 ### Installation

 ```console
 dotnet add package DomainVerifier
 ```

+> [!NOTE]
 > This package is intended exclusively for utilization in .NET projects with versions earlier than 6.0.

 If you are working with a .NET 6, 7, or 8 application, please install the `DomainVerifier.Extensions` package instead like follow: